Old Town Vienna Walking Tour:

 12. Graben & Plague Monument (Pestsäule):

-About The Graben: The Graben (meaning ditch), was once used as a dry moat by the Romans along the Southern wall of their ancient military camp Vindobona (97-433AD) which pre-dates Vienna.
-With Vienna’s population growing the graben was filled in and the walls were expanded outward in the 1200s.
+About The Graben: The Graben (meaning ditch) was once used as a dry moat by the Romans along the southern wall of their ancient military camp Vindobona (97-433AD), which pre-dates Vienna.
+With Vienna’s population growing, the graben was filled in, and the walls were expanded outward in the 1200s.
 A King’s ransom largely funded this massive project, and it’s from a tail you may have heard of before.

 The half-timber Medieval homes first lined the boulevard are now gone, can see the wealth the shopping has generated by the elegant facades of massive buildings that line the Graben.
 We love walking here as the Graben became Vienna’s first pedestrian-only area in 1974 and it feels built for people watching.
-If you happen to be in Vienna during Advent (late-November through Christmas), you need to put a night-time stop at the Graben on the top of your list as its endless strings of holiday lighting are magical.
+If you happen to be in Vienna during Advent (late November through Christmas), you need to put a night-time stop at the Graben on the top of your list, as its endless strings of holiday lighting are magical.

-Americans visitors often overlook the impact of the epidemics in Europe during the Middle Ages making the Plague Monument (Pestsäule) in the center of the Graben an important attraction.
+American visitors often overlook the impact of the epidemics in Europe during the Middle Ages, making the Plague Monument (Pestsäule) in the center of the Graben an important attraction.
 The 69-foot-tall column was built in 1693 to honor the 1/3 of Vienna’s population who died in the Plague of 1679 and pays thanks to God for the ones who survived.
 The golden-capped Baroque column replaced a previous column dedicated to the Holy Brotherhood.
-It was the Brotherhood of the Holy Trinity who was among the first groups in Europe to use science to stem the plague in a time where religion and superstition trumped all.
+It was the Brotherhood of the Holy Trinity that was among the first groups in Europe to use science to stem the plague in a time where religion and superstition trumped all.

 Photos: (Night Time During Advent).